 Things took a turn for the worse in the early 1930′s; not only was the Great Depression taking its toll, but in the summer of 1933 the first of a series of major forest fires broke out which utterly devastated the timber industry in the area.
 The conflagration, known as “The Tillamook Burn” changed the environment, the economy, and the people of northwest Oregon forever.

 Patronage of the Wheeler Hotel declined until, in 1940, Dr. Harvey Rinehart purchased the building and began operating it as the Rinehart Clinic which became well known as a facility for the treatment of arthritis.
 Patients would come and stay in hotel rooms on the upper floor of the building while receiving treatments on the first floor and basement.
 The clinic eventually offered all forms of medical services until it closed its doors around 1980.
 Dr, Harry Rinehart, Harvey’s grandson, practices family medicine to this day in a modern facility just up the road here in Wheeler.

 The building changed ownership a couple of times in the ’80s and ’90s.
 Some improvements were made including new store-fronts and updated wiring, but essential maintenance had not been performed and by the late 1990′s the building was showing serious signs of deterioration.

 In the fall of 1998, the Laszlos, who were just passing through Wheeler while traveling in their motor-home, stopped for a cup of coffee and ended up staying to refurbish the building, transforming it into a charming, comfortable, and unique place to stay.

-In 2009 it was purchased by Katie Brown and Greg Nichols, who are continuing the tradition of constant improvement of this great old hotel as a project like this is never truly “finished”.
+In 2009 it was purchased by Katie Brown, who is continuing the tradition of constant improvement of this great old hotel as a project like this is never truly “finished”.